| Home :: Herbalist :: Orchardist :: Family :: Farm |

 ![]() |

 Apple Growing at Heartsong Farm!Sharing what we know about fruit trees in order to produce a successful organic crop is one of Michael's passions.
-Check out Grow Organic Apples for insights about growing fruit for your own family and how you can support the community orchard movement.
+Check out our Organic Orcharding portal page for insights and humorous reality checks in working with our tree friends in the months ahead.
 For those who would like a resource you can hold in your hands, check out Michael's book: The Apple Grower: A Guide for the Organic Orchardist.
 Now we invite you to learn more about our orchard here in the mountains of northern New Hampshire. . .
 Lost Nation Orchard |

+Focusing our orcharding efforts back to our own land takes time.
 Trees grow relatively slow in this North Country of ours.
-The hillside orchard here in Lost Nation consists of 120 or so trees, mostly planted on MM.111 rootstock just eight years ago.
-These trees have finally begun to contribute to our harvest in a substantial way, joining with the seedling trees planted in the early 90s now in full production.
-We have planted a new block of approximately 180 trees in a field recently reclaimed from encroaching forest.
-This block consists of Bud.118 and a wide range of dwarf test varieties, so fruit will start sooner rather than later . . . yeah! | ||
+The hillside orchard here in Lost Nation consists of 120 or so trees, mostly planted on MM.111 rootstock just five years ago.
+Only the seedling trees planted in the early 90s -- along with a trellised row of dwarf trees on M.9 in the middle garden -- are now bearing annually.
+We have commenced planting a new block of approximately 180 trees in a field recently reclaimed from encroaching forest. | ||

 more from Michael Phillips: Organic Orcharding |

-We're expecting a generous harvest of fruit as all these trees come into bearing.
+We're expecting a generous harvest of fruit as all these trees come into bearing in about five years time.
 Perhaps as many as 800 bushels a year.
 Which, as we sing in the traditional wassail song, will literally be a barn floor full.
 That will be a day when we can do a brisk trade in organic apples and cider.
 Our post'n'beam barn was designed with a small addition in mind to provide cold storage below and a cider press on the ground floor.
 Investment for any community orchard equally requires a patience measured in years.
 Finding a Way TogetherCommunities give far too little heed these days to the cultural side of agriculture.
 Experts say soon most American orchards will be bankrupt and we'll be getting our fruit from China.
 A community orchard represents a perfect opportunity to come together with mutual intent to live rightly on the land.
 Small farmers don't have all the answers.
 But we suspect that people who desire healthy food, great apple varieties, and rich cider can see this thing through.
-A Context That WorksAn acre of orchard that makes a decent living for organic growers needs to produce a modest 400 bushels of fruit annually, a select 70% of which can be sold at fifty dollars a bushel to appreciative and understanding customers.
-The other 30% of the crop needs to average twenty dollars a bushel, whether as cider, utility fruit, or value-added products.
-That amounts to $16,000 gross per acre minimum, which in my mind makes a diversified farm effort that includes a small community orchard feasible.
+A Context That WorksAn acre of orchard that makes a decent living for organic growers needs to produce a modest 400 bushels of fruit, 50% of which can be sold at 40 dollars a bushel to appreciative and understanding customers.
+The other 50% of the crop needs to average 10 dollars a bushel, whether as cider, utility fruit, or value-added products.
+That amounts to ten thousand dollars gross per acre minimum, which in my mind makes a diversified farm effort that includes a small orchard feasible.
 I also would add that no one grower go much beyond 3 acres or so of fruit, particularly here in the East.
 These numbers should certainly be bandied about by us all, and yet here are the benchmarks for making organic orcharding economically feasible. | |

 Local people who enjoy fresh, local apples need to take the above goals to heart.
-Paying a farmer $1.50 to $2.00 a pound for select organic apples is a healthy bargain.
+Paying a farmer $1 to $1.50 a pound for select organic apples is a healthy bargain.
 The true future of sustainable agriculture lies in the hands of people willing to invest in local skill and resources.
 Small is beautiful indeed! |

-Michael Phillips and friends pressing cider from organic apples at Lost Nation Orchard. (photo: Frank Siteman) | |
+Michael Phillips and friends pressing cider from organic apples at Lost Nation Orchard. (photo: ) | |

 Local Apples for Local Folk | ||